paulmossman/easy-aws-privacy-vpn/README.md

 And **if you remember to stop it properly when done** then it costs nothing while you're not using it.

-This solution is best suited for one-time or occassional use.
+This solution is best suited for one-time or occasional use.
 The downsides are that:
 - it takes 6+ minutes to start the AWS backend before you can open a VPN session; and
 - you need to remember to stop the AWS backend when you're done so that it doesn't accrue costs while you're not using it.